codr7/g-fu/v1/doc/doom_fire_kata.md

     (print out (str esc "48;2;" (int r) ";" (int g) ";" (int b) "m")))
 ```

-Before the show can start, the bottom row needs to be initialized and the screen cleared.
+Before we can start rendering, the bottom row needs to be initialized and the screen cleared.

 ```
   (fun init ()